 On top of that, the first movie stars Lance Henriksen.
-Little did they realize the jump they were getting on making this a 20-year franchise.
-They had everything they needed to make this a SyFy Network bonanza, from the cheesy monster to the in-house cast member.
+Little did they realize the jump they were getting on making this a 20-year franchise and a SyFy Network bonanza, from the cheesy monster to the in-house cast member.
 And that’s exactly what they did almost two decades later.

 The original movie doesn’t waste time in showing us Pumpkinhead, who looks pretty much like a “horror-fied” version of Alien.
 The pointless prologue kicks us back to 1957, with some dude begging to be let into a cabin while being chased by Pumpkinhead, swearing he didn’t kill some little girl and doesn’t deserve to be punished.
 So, the bottom line is, Pumpkinhead is a vengeance demon you summon when you want to get payback for wrongs committed.
 Every movie has the same exact plot.